Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 - Has resolved over $15 billion in debt in 20-plus years

 - Works with high debt amounts

-- Fees of up to 25% of settlement amount
+- Fees up to 25% of settlement amount

 What is Freedom Debt Relief?

-Freedom Debt Relief (FDR) specializes in debt resolution, debt negotiation, and debt settlement services for those grappling with overwhelming debt.
-In business since 2002, FDR touts a record of saving its customers a combined $9 billion through debt settlements and is a Platinum member of the International Association of Professional Debt Arbitrators as well as part of the American Fair Credit Council.
+Freedom Debt Relief (FDR) specializes in debt resolution services, also known as debt negotiation and debt settlement, for those grappling with overwhelming debt.
+Having been in business since 2002, FDR touts a record of having resolved over $15 billion in debt and serving over 850,000 clients.
+It’s a Platinum member of the International Association of Professional Debt Arbitrators and part of the American Fair Credit Council.

-If you have $15,000 or more in unsecured debt, an unsecured personal loan, or outstanding medical bills, FDR will work to help you negotiate a settlement with your creditors for as low as 50 percent of what you owe.
+If you have $7,500 or more in unsecured debt, FDR will work to help you negotiate a settlement with your creditors for as low as 50% of what you owe.

 How does Freedom Debt Relief work?